Power BI Tools: Get and Transform Data (with M Programming) Course Outline

 , Excel Power Tools, or SQL Server Analysis Services (SSAS).
 While all three products have a very similar Power Query-related interface, the course will be taught using the Excel 2016 software.
 Users of Power BI and SQL Server should have no problems with the slight differences between products.

-This course is aimed at Excel power-users, Power BI BI professionals, and Excel power-users who have a general familiarity with Power Query but need more knowledge and experience to take it to its full potential.
-Our Essential Report Building Skills Using DAX course is a great complement to this class and is also designed for users of Excel, Power BI or SQL Server.
-For details on this companion course, go to
+This course is aimed at Excel power-users, Power BI users, BI professionals, and Excel power-users who have a general familiarity with Power Query but need more knowledge and experience to take it to its full potential.
+Our

 While attendees do not need extensive prior experience with DAX formulas, it is recommended that they have taken either